 The criteria for surrogacy in SA will include:

 - That the intended parents have a social or medical need for surrogacy.
-This includes same sex male couples, and opposite sex couples who cannot conceive or carry a baby themselves.
+This includes same sex male and opposite sex couples and singles who cannot conceive or carry a baby themselves.

 - That the birth mother is over 25 years of age, and that she must be an Australian Citizen or Permanent Resident.

 - That the arrangement is altruistic.
 The intended parents must cover the birth mother’s out of pocket expenses in accordance with the law.
 Commercial surrogacy is illegal.